Jacob Yoes: Reconstruction Era

 During his military service, Yoes had been elected Washington County Sheriff.
 Following his discharge, he assumed office and was re-appointed in 1867.
 As the Frisco Railroad was constructed through his hometown between Fayetteville and Fort Smith, Yoes started a series retail stores in the small towns along the new railroad, such as the Col. Jacob Yoes Building in Chester as well as a flour mill, hotels, and other businesses.
 Elected to the Arkansas House of Representatives during the 17th Arkansas General Assembly, Yoes served a single term as a Republican during the turbulent Radical Reconstruction era.
 During this period, Governor of Arkansas Powell Clayton declared martial law in Arkansas for four months due to the rise of the Ku Klux Klan and violence against African-Americans and Republicans.

 U.S. Marshal

-Yoes was appointed U.S. Marshal of the Western District of Arkansas in May 1889 by President William Henry Harrison, having 200 deputies under his command.
-The judge, Isaac C. Parker, known as the "Hanging Judge", had jurisdiction over a frontier part of Arkansas and some jurisdiction in Indian Territory.
-Though marshals were generally administrators during this period, Yoes was directly involved in the capture of the Dalton Gang.
+Yoes was appointed U.S. Marshal of the Western District of Arkansas in May 1889 by President Benjamin Harrison.
+The court of that district included Western Arkansas and Indian Territory in its jurisdiction.
+As such, Yoes oversaw many deputies responsible for enforcing federal law in Indian Territory.
+Isaac C. Parker, known as the "Hanging Judge", was the federal judge for the district during Yoes' tenure.

 The unincorporated community of Yoestown in Crawford County, Arkansas is named for Yoes.